-I mentioned recently in my Instagram stories that I’ve become a Maternity Patient Partner.
-This is a voluntary role with Healthwatch Essex, with the goal being to help improve antenatal and maternity care, and everything in between.
-You can read more about it in Abi’s post as it was her who kindly facilitated my involvement in the project.
+In 2019 I became a Maternity Patient Partner for a while.
+This was a voluntary role with Healthwatch Essex, the goal being to help improve antenatal and maternity care, and everything in between.

-On Saturday I was invited to one of our local hospitals to help ‘review’ the maternity department and offer feedback which will contribute towards an action plan for improvements.
+One of the activities I took part in was visiting one of our local hospitals to help ‘review’ the maternity department and offer feedback to contribute towards an action plan for improvements.

-During my time with the hospital and the other ladies involved, one of the things we talked about a lot was birth trauma and how far-reaching the consequences can be.
+During my time at the hospital one of the things I talked about a lot with the other ladies involved was birth trauma and how far-reaching the consequences can be.
 A positive mindset during labour is vital not only to the outcome of your delivery (stress can slow labour down), but also in the longer term, affecting things like breastfeeding success rates and how a mother bonds with her baby, as well as the potential onset of PNA, PND, and PTSD.

 The other ladies and I discussed our personal histories and it led to me writing this post about how best to prepare for a positive labour and delivery.